 Previously, Council asked Borough Solicitor Robert Shoop to investigate the legalities of having a in Oakmont for minors.
 Shoop said having a curfew in the borough is legal and constitutional and provided Council with a draft of a curfew ordinance based off an existing curfew implemented in another town.

 “However you want to do this is up to you,” Shoop told Council, “however, I must warn you that curfew ordinances are very difficult to enforce and may be more trouble than they’re worth.”

-Council President Tim Milberger said council is still collecting information on the possible curfew proposed earlier this year by Mayor Robert Fescemyer and police Chief David DiSanti and will talk about it more in a future meeting.
+Council President Tim Milberger said Council is still collecting information on the possible curfew proposed earlier this year by Mayor Robert Fescemeyer and Police Chief David DiSanti and will talk about it more in a future meeting.

-At last week’s meeting, Council decided what to do with the $51,780 that the borough received from refinancing a bond used in renovating the Oakmont Carnegie Library where Council voted to give half of the bond -- $25,000 – to the library.
+, Council decided what to do with the $51,780 that the borough received from refinancing a bond used in renovating the where Council voted to give half of the bond -- $25,000 – to the library.
 The library is expected to use the money to create an outdoor reading area on the Allegheny River Boulevard side for the library.